jarmokivekas/tuamk-thesis/doc/main.md

 The USRP is able to stream complex samples over its Gigabit Ethernet interface at rates of up to 50 MSPS at an 8-bit resolution and 25 MSPS at a 16-bit resolution.
-The resolution of the 16-bit samples is 14-bit in practice, which is the maximum accuracy of the ADCs used for sample acquisition.\cite{ettusN210}
+The resolution of the 16-bit samples is 14-bit in practice, which is the accuracy of the ADCs used for sample acquisition.\cite{ettusN210}

 An 8-bit sample refers to a sampling scheme where 8 bits are used to each of the I and Q sample, making the I/Q sample pair a total of 16 bits is size.
 Similarly an